nycdsa/tech-action-working-group/src/_posts/2018-01-25-netneutrality.md

 ---
 issue: 1
-title: 🌹FROM NET NEUTRALITY TO PUBLIC INTERNET💻
+title: FROM NET NEUTRALITY TO PUBLIC INTERNET
 category: curricula
 ---
 Please join us on Thursday, January 25, for our first general meeting of 2018, **From Net Neutrality to Public Internet**.
 We'll be taking a look at the excitement around net neutrality and how we can shift that energy to thinking about *who owns the infrastructure of the internet*.
 We’ve got two great speakers lined up: